justinith/workflow/README.md

 ## License:
 MIT License found in Repository

-Product Spec
+#Product Spec

-User Goals
+##User Goals
-To feel a sense of relief that everything’s organized and accounted for Minimize stress of multiple planners
+To feel a sense of relief that everything’s organized and accounted for, Minimize stress of multiple planners,
-View list of segregated to-do’s for each project Understand and visualize upcoming responsibilities View areas / times of potential stress
+View list of segregated to-do’s for each project, Understand and visualize upcoming responsibilities, View areas / times of potential stress,
 Centralize tasks and schedule in one place

-Product Goal:
+##Product Goal:
 To help organize and centralize tasks & projects across multiple categories (classes) happening concurrently

-Product Requirements
+##Product Requirements
 Foundational Features
 User can sign in and out through firebase
 All information is saved on the Firebase Database